 I really do sell mainly at book fairs.
 There is no database of stock here and no categories to search.
 I’m fully aware of the benefits of the internet but it can never replace the fun of the fair and the net will always remain a side line for the Antiquarian Book Company.
 New stock is always offered first at book fairs.
 This is because collectors have made a big effort to turn up and support the fair and they deserve to find the best books.
 Older stock is sometimes sold online and if I have items for sale at the moment you can find them here.
 Some of the ‘Books Of The Day’ are also available for sale.

 If you like old books, you’ll love book fairs.
 They are a superb opportunity to spend a few hours surrounded by beautiful books, meet fellow addicts and add wonderful material to your collection.
 I sell at fairs from the South Coast to York and you can find my diary here.
-I sell at the Etc Fairs Bloomsbury Book Fair each month, I sell at the Etc Fairs Book and Ephemera Fair each month and I also sell at PBFA Book Fairs.
+I sell at the Etc Fairs Bloomsbury Book Fair each month, I sell at the Etc Fairs Book and Ephemera Fair each month and I also sell at The Ephemera Society fairs and of course many PBFA Book Fairs.

 At each fair I always have an interesting stock of Victorian publishers’ bindings and plenty of bibliomysteries.
 In addition to that I bring new general stock, manuscript material, maps, original art works and plenty more.

-Saturday 24th February: PBFA Children’s, Illustrated & Modern First Editions.
-I’m really looking forward to this one; it’s a busy one-day spectacular at The Hilton London Olympia Hotel in Kensington High Street, W14 8NL.
-Doors are 11.00 – 5.00.
-Special fairs like this are the place to find the very best items.
+Friday 21st and February and Saturday 22nd February: PBFA Cambridge Premier Book Fair.
+I’m really looking forward to this one; it’s a busy two-day spectacular at the Guildhall.
+Doors are 12.00 – 6.00 on Friday and 10am – 5pm on Saturday. fairs like this are the place to find the very best items.
 You can see a preview of the sort of things you’ll find here.

 The main PBFA page is here; it has a book fair section.
 Please note that these fairs are run by the PBFA and all the exhibitors are PBFA members.